-7 English Idioms - Idiom Examples and Exercises for Students #6
+Master 7 English Idioms with Examples and Practical Exercises for Language Learners - Set 6

 Idiomatic expressions, or simply idioms, can be difficult to understand for language learners so reading definitions, example sentences and usage, and completing practice exercises can help.
 Here is the sixth set of idioms in this series.
 Enjoy!